2005 photo essays

 · French party (April 27th)

 Well technically this was not in May but I need to count it in for continuity's sake.
-The French threw a staff party in their pavilion which is adjacent to ours.
-They put out a food buffet and also sponsored a number of champagne bottles, whereas the German side threw in 5 kegs of Kölsch.
+The French threw a staff party in their pavilion (which is adjacent to ours), and put out a food buffet and also sponsored a number of champagne bottles.
+The German side threw in a couple of kegs of Kölsch (probably left over from the German National Day, I wonder how that's possible?).
 As you can expect, these resources were gone really quick.
-The place was packed in minutes, and there were even queues to get inside the pavilion ("Queues in the morning, Queues in the evening, ain't no other queue that got me queuing").
+The place was packed in minutes, and there were even queues to get inside the pavilion.
 The funky Hip Hop music got the party rocking very soon, but drifted into unmotivated Eurotechno later.
 Hello DJ what happened to French House?

 It was quite a funny surprise when I was approached by a guy I didn't know: "So you are Mr Rauben Weiss eh?"
 Turned out he was from the Croatian pavilion and not happy about what I wrote about their party.
 He hadn't actually read the article himself, but was going like "You wrote some pretty bad stuff about our party!"
 The other Croatians wouldn't even talk to me, just throwing the occasional warning glance toward me.
 The same happened at the Andean party (see below) a few weeks later.
 Apparently, Croatia was still pissed of about the matter, quote: "We were the only party that had free drinks, you should have written about that!"
 So there goes my relationship with the Croatian staff.